 We do know from working on the Amazon platform for more than a decade that Amazon values a best-in-class product catalog to provide an excellent customer experience and maintain its status as the number-one product search engine in the world

 Brands need to deliver complete product pages that engage customers on varying types of content.
 Otherwise, they will be left playing catch up when Amazon starts focusing on another part of the product page besides keywords and essential content.

 The Importance of Finding Balance

 Data isn’t bad.
 Brands need data to give them insight on what works and what doesn’t.
 But brands also need to realize that the ecommerce world, and the Amazon world, moves quickly.
-A comprehensive strategy that takes both data and the customer experience in to account will have much more longevity in the rapidly shifting scheme of things.
+A comprehensive strategy that takes both data and the customer experience into account will have much more longevity in the rapidly shifting scheme of things.

-Instead of focusing on one or the other, brands need to find balance between including relevant keywords within content and providing an attractive and informative branded experience online.
+Instead of focusing on one or the other, brands need to find a balance between including relevant keywords within content and providing an attractive and informative branded experience online.
 Prioritizing long-term growth over short-term gains will benefit brands on Amazon in the long run.